eudoxia0/eudoxia0.github.io/article/_posts/2023-02-20-and-yet-it-understands.md

 # Denial

-There is a principle in [Bayesian epistemology][bayes] called
-conditionalization: the more surprised you are by some evidence, the more you should change your mind in response.
+There's this thing in probability called [conditionalization][bayes]: the more surprised you are by some evidence, the more you should change your mind in response to it.
 The corollary is: if you are constantly surprised by events, your mental model of the world is wrong.
 If you keep making predictions that fail, time and time and time again, you must change your mind.
 If the frequency with which you have to move the goal posts is down to _single digit weeks_, you must change your mind urgently.

 [bayes]: https://plato.stanford.edu/entries/epistemology-bayesian/